-High quality and great value cruising: Alsace-Lorraine itinerary
+High quality, great value: Alsace-Lorraine itinerary

 Smart, elegant and subtle decor make MS Madeleine one of CroisiEurope’s most distinctive up-to-the-minute hotel barges.
 She has eleven double cabins, each bookable on an individual basis, and each well-designed cabin has an outside view, air conditioning, TV, radio and a safe and each has an en-suite shower-room.
 One of the cabins is on the main deck, avoiding stairs, and is especially equipped for a disabled passenger.

 Hotel barge Madeleine cruises a seven-day, six-night route along the Canal Marne au Rhin between the historic city of Strasbourg and Arzviller.
 This much loved itinerary links Strasbourg and Saverne.
 Its spectacular and romantic, picture-book scenery and architectural highlights make this one of the most popular routes in France.